 What I'm Doing Now

-I teach product prototyping at the Craig Newmark Graduate School of Journalism at CUNY, lead workshops at the Newmark School's J+ program, and am an adviser and adjunct instructor at the New School Journalism + Design Program in New York City.
+I teach prototyping, design and development at the Craig Newmark Graduate School of Journalism at CUNY and am an adviser to the New School Journalism + Design Program in New York City.

 Where I've Been